Lahm21111/Literature_Review/README.md

 5. Student model have a better performance in "angry" and "sad" which might be easier for acoustic information to learn

+## 29. Acoustic Simultaneous Localization and Mapping for Autonomous Driving

+### Summary:

+In this paper, the author aims to leverage a microphone array to address the limitations of traditional sensors in adverse weather and nighttime conditions.
+This approach utilizes the array to capture and process acoustic signatures, enabling simultaneous localization and mapping (SLAM) even when vision-based sensors may struggle.

+### Take Away Information:

+1. Using a microphone array on the car offers a method with a lower cost compared with the traditional sensors

+2. Both DOA and distance approximations(direct-to-reverberant-ratio) are estimated

+3. 8 microphones are used to form a circle layout

+4. Some noise (urban noise) are simulated and handled with the filter

+5. To estimate the distance, sounds closer to the listener have a smaller number of reverberations.

+## 30. Distance Estimation and Localization of Sound Sources in Reverberant Conditions using Deep Neural Network

+### Summary:

+The author designed a deep neural network model to estimate the direction(0, 30, 60) and distance(from 1m to 3m) of binaural sound sources simultaneously.

+### Take Away Information:

+1. Two separate algorithms are needed for sound source localization and distance estimation.

+2. The time-domain cross correlation is used as the features, which is kind of robust to the noise in the environment.

+3. A fully connected neural network is used for distance and direction estimation.
 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)